CHAD Pilot Grants

 - IRB or IACUC approval for human or animal subjects (approval not necessary for submission, but must be secured before data collection and forwarded to CHAD)

-The CHAD Pilot Grant Program funds are intended for direct research costs (e.g. wages for RAs and non-RAs, supplies, travel relative to research project, and small equipment).
+The CHAD Pilot Grant Program funds are intended for direct research costs (e.g. wages for RAs and hourly student employees, supplies, travel relative to research project, and small equipment).
 If graduate research assistantships are to be awarded with the grant, the grant will only cover the stipend and not the tuition waiver.
 The PI should get Department Head approval for this prior to submission.

 The following expenses are NOT allowed: